nkons/r2rml-parser/README.md

 http://creativecommons.org/licenses/by-nc/3.0/

-You can use the work as long as you provide proper reference, e.g. a link to the project page and/or a reference to [1].
+You can use the work as long as you provide proper reference, e.g. a link to the project page and/or a reference to [1], and respect the license terms.

-## Implementation

-Written fully in Java, using Apache Jena, Spring, and Maven.
-Tested against MySQL and PostgreSQL.

 ## Publications